software-engineering-amsterdam/ST2017_WG_13/Members/11721677-PaulSpencer/4/Exercise_2.md

 test_setInt = verboseCheck prop_setInt
 ````

+When we run the test we can now see both the default arbitary generator and our specialised number generators are used.
 Some example results are as follows:

 Passed:
 SetInt {unSetInt = {7278365512726356731}}